felixgeissler/py-videoprocessing/README.md

 ## Note

 Using a pyramidal filter throws me some errors recently.
-Feel free to fix a few commentet lines and send me a pull request on GitHub.
+Feel free to fix a few commented lines and send me a pull request on GitHub.